 WFS WMS WCS

 WFS allow WMS is the best WCS is used to

 features to be know of among transfer

 queried, all three due to it "Coverages", like

-updated, is wildly used by an object which
+updated, is wildly used by an object which is

-created, or map servers to is covering a
+created, or map servers to covering a

-deleted by the deliver map geographical
+deleted by the deliver map geographical area.

-client. image. area.
+client. image.

 Geographical WMS interface WCS provide

-features can be return only an available data
+features can be return only an available data with

-thought of as a image, which with its original
+thought of as a image, which its original

 "Source code" cannot be edited semantics instead

 behind a map. or spatially of image.

 analyzed.

 WFS provide WMS produces WCS provide

-access to styled maps of access to
+access to styled maps of access to geospatial

-geospatial data georeferenced geospatial data
+geospatial georeferenced data itself.

-itself. data, including itself.
+data itself. data, including

-both coverage and
+both coverage

-feature data.
+and feature data.

-WFS's Feature WMS image is Coverages can be
+WFS's WMS image is Coverages can be a

-data is most probably in a set of data
+Feature data is most probably in set of data points; a

-typically from of raster tiles points; a regular
+typically from of raster regular grid of

-passed using like PNG, JPEG, grid of points or
+passed using tiles like PNG, points or pixels; a

-the XML- GIF but they can pixels; a set of
+the XML- JPEG, GIF but set of segment

-based GML also be in a vector segment curves
+based GML they can also be curves (Ex: road

+format. in a vector path); a set of

-format. format such as (Ex: road path); a
+format such as polygons.

-SVB and set of polygons.
+SVB and

 WebCGM.